Our data-collection practices.

-Users that reside in the EEA or Switzerland have the right to lodge a complaint about our data collection and processing actions with the supervisory authority concerned.
+Users that reside in the EEA, Switzerland, or the U.K. have the right to lodge a complaint about our data collection and processing actions with the supervisory authority concerned.
 Contact details for data protection authorities are available here.

 Personal information we collect may be transferred to, and stored and processed in, the United States or any other country in which we or our affiliates or subcontractors maintain facilities.
 We ensure that transfers of personal information to a third country or an international organization are subject to appropriate safeguards as described in Article 46 of the GDPR.

-If you are a resident of the EEA or Switzerland, you are entitled to the following rights, which may be exercised by contacting us as described below.
+If you are a resident of the EEA, Switzerland, or the U.K., you are entitled to the following rights, which may be exercised by contacting us as described below.
 In order to verify your identity, we may require you to provide us with personal information prior to accessing any records containing information about you.

 • The right to request data erasure.
 You have the right to have your data erased from our website if the data is no longer necessary for the purpose for which it was collected, you withdraw consent and no other legal basis for processing exists, or you believe your fundamental rights to data privacy and protection outweigh our legitimate interest in continuing the processing.

 • The right to restrict or object to our processing.
 You have the right to restrict or object to our processing if we are processing your data based on legitimate interests or the performance of a task in the public interest as an exercise of official authority (including profiling); using your data for direct marketing (including profiling); or processing your data for purposes of scientific or historical research and statistics.

-Slate tracks when EU readers grant consent for Slate to collect and process data through the use of an identifying cookie on your browser.
+Slate tracks when EEA, Swiss, and UK readers grant consent for Slate to collect and process data through the use of an identifying cookie on your browser.